mridulgain/demo-codes/README.md

-Each branch of this repo is dedicated to a particular language
+Each branch of this repo is dedicated to a particular language/topic.